wesone/woltage/README.md

 `async executeQuery(readModelName: string, handlerName: string, query: any, context?: any): Promise<any>`

+`async executeQuery(readModel: typeof ReadModel, handlerName: string, query: any, context?: any): Promise<any>`

 To execute a [read model handler](#handler).
 If the optional `context` parameter was provided, it will be added to the context parameter of the read model handler.

 ### addProjection